-Appendix A.6.2.
-Using Clist to Write-Through and Store point status from Unsolicited Messages
+6.6.2 Using Clist to Write-Through and Store Point Status from Unsolicited Messages

 This function is only available for panel version 1.05 and above.

-The 'Clist' Map Descriptors can
+The 'Clist' Map Descriptors can:

-- Read a point's status - Write to a point when a Write-Through is activated - Store the point status when an 'Xpoint' unsolicited message is received from the panel.
+- Read a point's status. - Write to a point when a Write-Through is activated. - Store the point status when an 'Xpoint' unsolicited message is received from the panel.

-A Write-Through occurs when a Data Array value that is normally updated by a read (Rdbc) Map Descriptor is updated by some other driver or by using the Ruinet application.
+A Write-Through occurs when a Data Array value that is normally updated by a read (Rdbc) Map Descriptor is updated by some other driver or by using the FS-GUI.
 The updated value is written through the Rdbc Map Descriptor to the panel.
 The value is written once only each time that the Data Array element is updated except when the value is updated by the response to the read or if the point status is updated when an unsolicited message is received from the panel.